Edge AI Learnings: CPU Architectures, GPU Capabilities, and Challenges with Nvidia Jetson

 a[i] = b[i] * c[i]

+The x86 CPU is able to compute multiple values of array a simultaneously.
 The difference appears only when compiling this (general) code to machine code where the compiler takes care of translating the code into the particular set of instructions that are supported on the particular machine (compilation process).

 Important things to notice:

-1. The environment (all the programs) installed on the machines with two different architectures will be different.
+1. The environment (all the programs) installed on the machines with two different CPU architectures will be different.

 2. Possibility of emulation of different architectures (e.g. QEMU).
 It's a very slow process.
 Allows one to compile and run programs on another architecture.